 Cooperation and implementation

-Work closely with national Focal Points of the United Nations Framework Convention on Climate Change to provide expert guidance and support on how migratory species can be affected by human mitigation and adaptation activities, such as renewable energy and bio-energy development, and collaborate to develop joint solutions aimed at minimizing negative impacts on migratory species.
+Work closely with national Focal Points of the United Nations Framework Convention on Climate Change to provide expert guidance and support on how migratory species can be affected by human mitigation and adaptation activities, such as renewable energy and bio-energy development, and collaborate to develop joint solutions aimed at minimizing negative impacts on migratory species, as well as to promote the benefits of incorporating measures to conserve migratory species into actions to address climate change.

 Strengthen synergies with the National Focal Points of the Convention on Biological Diversity, the United Nations Framework Convention on Climate Change, the United Nations Convention on Combatting Desertification, the Convention on Wetlands of International Importance (Ramsar), the World Heritage Convention, the International Whaling Commission, the Arctic Council, the Convention on Arctic Fauna and Flora, the Convention on the Conservation of European Wildlife and Natural Habitats (Bern), and other international instruments and arrangements.